 Chris P. Nielsen

-Nielsen has a B.A. in Geology from Colorado College, where he was a Boettcher Scholar, and an S.M. in technology and policy from the Massachusetts Institute of Technology.
-He earlier lived in Taipei, Taiwan, working for the Colorado state trade and investment office.
+He has a B.A. in Geology from Colorado College, where he was a Boettcher Scholar, and an S.M. in technology and policy from the Massachusetts Institute of Technology.
+He previously lived in Taipei, Taiwan, working for the Colorado state trade and investment office.